-Results-Focused Family Lawyers Help Parents Through Child Support Matters in Doylestown, PA
+Results-Focused Family Lawyers Help Parents Through Child Support Matters

 Under Pennsylvania law, each parent has an obligation to provide financial support to each of his or her children.
 When parents do not reside together, parents may be able to meet this legal obligation through child support.
 In a child support arrangement, the noncustodial parent (the parent who does not have primary physical custody) makes payments to the custodial parent.
 Although child support payments are made to a parent, child support is not a right of parents; instead, the right to child support belongs to the child, who is entitled to share in his or her parents’ incomes and fortunes and to enjoy a similar standard of living that he or she would have enjoyed if the parents lived together.